 - Nutrition facts and ingredients

-Thanks to its success with this strategy, Campus Protein was recognized by Yotpo, a leading digital marketing platform provider for ecommerce brands.
+Campus Protein had previously used this strategy, which was recognized by Yotpo, a leading digital marketing platform provider for eCommerce brands.
 Here’s what Yotpo had to say:

 With such a large increase in the number of customers reaching the checkout page, it’s safe to assume that the addition of Instagram photos has had a positive impact on both sales and revenue.